 In anxiety, a bidirectional influence of the ECS has been reported, whereby anxiolytic and anxiogenic responses have been obtained after both increases and decreases of the endocannabinoid tone.

-ECS is short for endocannabinoid system.
+ECS is short for the endocannabinoid system.
 Anxiolytics means anti-anxiety while anxiogenic means anxiety causing.

 When researchers knocked out genes for the CB receptors, the results were anxiety:

 Several studies using CB1 receptor knockout mice have reported anxiogenic responses in classical anxiety paradigms

 Read that over again to understand just how relevant this is to anxiety.

 Three specific endocannabinoids (cannabinoids that we naturally make in our bodies) appears to be critical to anxiety:

 - Anandamide (AEA) - appears to reduce anxiety

 - FAAH - elevated levels appear to increase anxiety

 Remember that the goal of the endocannabinoid system is balance.

 Like if the proverbial tiger jumps out of the bush or you're acting in a risky way.